Richard von Kühlmann: Foreign Secretary

 He also negotiated the Peace of Bucharest of 7 May 1918, with Romania.
 In the treaty negotiations, Kühlmann encountered opposition from the higher command of the army, and, in particular, of Erich Ludendorff, who desired fuller territorial guarantees on Germany's eastern frontier, the establishment of a German protectorate over the Baltic States and stronger precautions against the spread of Bolshevism.

 In June 1918, he delivered in the Reichstag a speech on the general situation, in the course of which he declared that the war could not be ended by arms alone, implying that it would require diplomacy to secure peace.
 This utterance was misinterpreted in Germany, the High Command was drawn into the controversy which arose over it, and Kühlmann's position became untenable.
 He was essentially dismissed from office by the Chancellor, Georg von Hertling, in a speech notionally intended to explain away his statement and, after an interview with Emperor Wilhelm II at the front, he tendered his resignation in July 1918.

+Personal life

+On 25 January 1906 he married Margarete Freiin von Stumm (17 March 1884 – 25 June 1917), eldest daughter of Baron Hugo Rudolf von Stumm.
+His son was German politician and industrialist Knut von Kühlmann-Stumm (1916–1977).